How Workflow execution looks like?¶

 is_even(number=3)

-The situation becomes more complex with machine learning models.
+The situation becomes more complicated with machine learning models.
 Unlike a simple function like is_even(...)

 ,